7 Financial statements: A first look

 , which contains quarterly data.

-We can examine this object in R by typing it’s name in the R console:
+We can examine the first object in R by typing its name in the R console:

 funda